ECCC-ASTD-MRD/gem/README.md

 the file *scripts/gem_mpirun.sh* to change the script, or move the file *scripts/r.run_in_parallel* so that the model is run with mpirun directly.

-See **README.run** in the work directory for other information on the different configurations.
+See **README.run** in the doc directory for other information on the different configurations.

 ## Working with model outputs